 corresponding link in each newsletter.

-We use cookies.
+- use of cookies - We use cookies.
 Cookies are small files that are placed on your computer and stored by your browser.
 Some

 functions of our website cannot be offered without the use of technically necessary cookies.
 Other cookies,